Blue-black grassquit

 The blue-black grassquit (Volatinia jacarina) is a small Neotropical bird in the tanager family, Thraupidae.
 It is the only member of the genus Volatinia.
-It is a common and widespread bird that breeds from southern Mexico through Central America, and South America as far as northern Chile, Argentina and Paraguay, and on Trinidad and Tobago.
+It is a common and widespread bird that breeds from southern Mexico through Central America, and South America as far as northern Chile, Argentina, and Paraguay, and in Trinidad and Tobago.
+A male was also observed in Graham County, Arizona, on July 15 and July 17, 2023.

 This species is sexually dimorphic; the male is glossy blue with some white under the wing.
 The female is brown above and pale buff with darker streaks below.